digininja/DVWA/.github/ISSUE_TEMPLATE/bug-report---installation.md

 Issues will be closed if the answer is in the README and no obvious attempts have been made to follow it.

+Support will only be given for users running the latest pull of code from GitHub.
+Not a tagged release, not a pre-installed app, not a ZIP you got from a mate.

 **Describe the bug**
 A clear and concise description of what the bug is.